benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

 - In general custom hooks are just regular functions
-  * So you would type them like any TS function
+  - So you would type them like any TS function
 - However it's common in hooks to return a tuple just like `useState`
-- In which case you'll want to use an `as const` assertion
+  - In which case you'll want to use what's called a `const` assertion
-  * Otherwise type inference will incorrect guess the type
+  - Otherwise type inference will incorrect guess the type
+- Lemme see if I can try to explain this w/o being in the editor itself
-- We are returning a 2-element array
+- We are returning a 2-item array
-  * Where the first element is a `User` object
+  - Where the first item is a `User` object
-  * And the second element is a `function` that takes a `string` returns `void`
+  - And the second item is a `function` that takes a `string` returns `void`
-- By default TS will infer an array of strings or functions
+- By default TS will infer this an array of strings or functions
+  - Any item can be an `string` and any item can be a `function`
-  * When we use array destructuring after calling `useUser`
+  - When we use array destructuring after calling `useUser`
-  * Our types wouldn't be what we expect
+  - Our types wouldn't be what we expect
+  - A string first and an array second
 - But with our `const` assertion in place
-  * We get all the similar type safety we get from `useState`
+  - We get all the similar type safety we get from `useState`
 - We _could_ define a return type for `useUser`
-  * And in this case the type would be rather simple
+  - And in this case the type would be rather simple
-  * But when complex objects are returned that could get really annoying
+  - But when complex objects are returned that _could_ get really cumbersome

 =====
 <!-- .slide: data-background="url(../../img/ts-react/electric-cables-john-barkiple-l090uFWoPaI-unsplash.jpg) no-repeat center" data-background-size="cover" -->